ikasanEIP/ikasan/ikasaneip/visualisation/ikasan-scheduler/developer.md

 ```

 ### Deployment location config parameters
-Within the above pom file there are two configurable parameter that define the location that the Ikasan Enterprise Scheduler
+Within the above `pom.xml` file mentioned above, there are two configurable parameter that define the location that the Ikasan Enterprise Scheduler
 Dashboard and Agent will be deployed.
 These can be any valid location on the file system.

 ```xml